Standard Garage Door Sizes

 Measuring Your Garage Door Size Correctly

 If you’re building your garage from scratch, properly measuring your interior and garage door dimensions is key.
 Measuring your “rough opening” and sizing your garage door is relatively simple.
+Correct garage door measurements will also be crucial if your attempting a panel replacement as well.

 For both width and height, measure your opening at the widest and tallest points.
 Take several measurements at different points around your opening to ensure that you have the maximum measurements.
 Next, you’ll be able to measure the area around your doors to ensure proper clearance.